Third-order exceptional point in an ion-cavity system

 We then extract the eigenvalues $\lambda_{i}$~$(i = 1, 2, 3)$ of $H_{\rm{nH}}$, in a given $g$ and $\Omega$, from the qMC simulated spectrum.
 We formulate the equation of motion with $H_{\rm{nH}}$ as

-where $\Delta=\omega_{\rm{p}}-\omega_{\rm{c}}$, and $\epsilon$ denotes the weak amplitude of the probe laser~\cite{SI-OSA}.
-Correspondingly we find an analytic expression of the cavity transmission
+where $\Delta=\omega_{\rm{p}}-\omega_{\rm{c}}$, and $\epsilon$ denotes the weak amplitude of the probe laser.
+Correspondingly, we find an analytic expression of the cavity transmission

 and through fitting the measured spectrum with Eq.~\eqref{eq:transmission}, three eigenvalues of $\lambda_{i}$ are obtained.
-More details are described in Ref.~\cite{SI-OSA}.
-The fitting results are shown in Fig.~\ref{fig:transmission}, agreeing with the qMC simulation spectrum very well.
+More details are described in the supplementary material.
+The fitting results are shown in Fig.~\ref{fig:transmission}, agreeing with the qMC simulation spectrum very well, quantified with $R^{2}$ values larger than 0.99 for all results of Figs.~\ref{fig:transmission}(a)-\ref{fig:transmission}(c).

-Fig.~\ref{fig:comparison} shows the extraction of the eigenvalues with this model for several $g$ and $\Omega$.
+Figure~\ref{fig:comparison} shows the extraction of the eigenvalues with this model for several $g$ and $\Omega$.
 The solid lines are real and imaginary parts of the numerically obtained eigenvalues of $H_{\rm{nH}}$.
 The points correspond to real and imaginary parts, extracted from fitting the transmission spectrum with Eq.~\eqref{eq:transmission}.
 Numerically obtained eigenvalues agree well with the extraction from the fitting results, also confirming that our model is correct.

 Finally, we seek a feasible experimental setting to observe the EP3.
 We consider that a $^{40}$Ca$^{+}$ ion~\cite{Stute12, Lee2019, Takahashi2020} is coupled to a fiber-based optical resonator.
-We choose the strong 4$^{2}$S$_{1/2}$ to 4$^{2}$P$_{1/2}$ transition ($\gamma_{1}/(2\pi) = 10.8$~MHz) at $397$~nm, coupled to the cavity.
+We choose the strong 4$^{2}$S$_{1/2}$ to 4$^{2}$P$_{1/2}$ transition [$\gamma_{1}/(2\pi) = 10.8$~MHz] at $397$~nm, coupled to the cavity.
 The specification of the cavity includes radii of curvature of 350~$\mu$m for both fiber mirrors, a cavity length of 500~$\mu$m, a maximum atom-cavity coupling constant $g_{0}/(2\pi)=49.7$~MHz, and $\kappa/{(2\pi)}=80.0$~MHz (finesse of $\sim 1880$)~\cite{Ballance2017, Lee2019a, Ong2020}.
-The 3$^{2}$D$_{3/2}$ to 4$^{2}$P$_{1/2}$ transition ($\gamma_{2}/(2\pi)=0.74$~MHz) at 866~nm corresponds to the weak transition, pumped by a power-tunable laser from the cavity side.
+The 3$^{2}$D$_{3/2}$ to 4$^{2}$P$_{1/2}$ transition [$\gamma_{2}/(2\pi)=0.74$~MHz] at 866~nm corresponds to the weak transition, pumped by a power-tunable laser from the cavity side.
 In this configuration, the 4$^{2}$S$_{1/2}$ state is mostly occupied for satisfying the weak-excitation condition.
 We expect that $g_{\rm{EP3}}/(2\pi)=38.9$~MHz, which would be reached by moving the ion position between an antinode and a node of the cavity field; $\Omega_{\textrm{EP3}}/(2\pi)=37.7$~MHz.
 Asymmetric mirror coating would make the transmission measurement more effective~\cite{Lee2022}.